 The Council holds a small number of investment bonds.
-The market value of these holdings as at 31 March 2021 was £0.138m (£0.117m at 31 March 2020).
-These financial instruments have been classified at fair value through profit and loss and the gain of £0.021m has been taken to the Comprehensive Income and Expenditure Account.
+The market value of these holdings as at 31 March 2022 was £0.014m (£0.138m at 31 March 2021).
+Several bonds held at £0.124m have been sold during 2021/2022 at a profit of £0.053m.
+These financial instruments have been classified at fair value through profit and loss and therefore the gain has been credited to Provision of Services on the Comprehensive Income and Expenditure Account.